mufpga/MicroFPGA/tutorials/electronics.md

 - Altium project: complete project generated with Altium 17.1.9 (Build 592).
 - BOM: bill of materials exported from the Altium project.
+- Circuit: summary pdf containing an overview of the boards and the different circuits, generated from the Altium project.
 - Gerber: gerber layers compatible with [gerbv](http://gerbv.sourceforge.net/), generated from the Altium project.
 - NC drill: numeric control drill files corresponding to the PCB board, generated from the Altium project.